hapax/hapax.github.io/assets/simple-physics.md

 In all our random walks below, the walk is unbiased and uncorrelated to good approximation, and hence steps are unaligned.
-You can explore these properties in detail for coin flips in Exercise 12.
+You can explore these properties in detail for a simple example in Exercise 12.

 *Speed and diffusion.* If a random walker moves with speed $v$, an average step takes time
 $\tau = \ell/v$.
 After a total time $t$ has elapsed, the random walker